jindalabhinav/DesignPatterns/src/Creational/Factory/README.md

 ## Coming back to Factory Pattern

-On the front-end, factory pattern is extreemely popular.
+On the front-end, factory pattern is extremely popular.
 Let's say we're building a Website.
 We'll have Buttons, Labels, Input-boxes, etc. We can also have a light-theme and a dark-theme for these objects.

 In a responsive website, these objects styling might be different for a Desktop, a Mobile, and a Tablet.
 How do we create these different type of objects?